EarlyByrdTeam/megatron-site/index.md

 </figure>

 <div style="text-align: justify;">
 The boxplots in Figure 9 provide additional granularity in the model behavior, and illustrate how different task characteristics contribute to this meta-learning dynamic.
 The inclusion of diverse modalities like mammography, MRI, ultrasound, and chest X-ray exposes the meta-learner to varied visual patterns, tumor sizes and boundaries, grayscale intensities, and imaging artifacts.
 It is interesting to see how the model behaves on tasks with varying levels of difficulty.
 For instance, the model maintains consistently high performance on MRI-Brain-Tumor (~0.85-0.90 mAP50) due to its high quality annotations and sharp tumor contrast.
 But, the model exhibits poor performance on the challenging DeepSight-2d-Mammogram dataset (~0.2-0.3 mAP50) due to its low image contrast.
 However, the overall model performance is still relatively high which means this challenging dataset still provides a valuable learning signal for the meta-model.
 Further, the performance on the Advanced-MRI-Breast-Lesion dataset is adversely affected when trained alongside RSNA-Pneumonia, with the value dropping from 0.7 to 0.25, and later recovering to 0.55 when Chest X-ray is added to the training schedule.
-This drop is probably because the Advanced-MRI-Breast-Lesion dataset is a small dataset that contributes a weak learning signal to the model, while the rise is probably because the Chest X-ray data may introduce regularization effects that help stabilize training.
+This drop is probably because the Advanced-MRI-Breast-Lesion dataset is a small dataset that contributes a weak learning signal to the model, while the rise is probably because the Chest X-ray data introduces regularization effects that help stabilize training.
 <br><br>
 These findings indicate an optimal selection of tasks with sufficient heterogeneity to improve generalization without causing destructive interference to the meta-model's learned parameters.
 </div>

 ### Experiment 3 - Multi-task Meta-Learning Performance
-In experiment 3, we investigate the impact of fine-tuning schedules on meta-model performance.
-As expected, the model shows improved performance by 4-27% across tasks when the no. of fine-tuning steps is increased from 5 to 20.
+In experiment 3, we investigated the impact of fine-tuning schedules on meta-model performance.
+As expected, the model showed improved performance by 4-27% across tasks when the number of fine-tuning steps was increased from 5 to 20.
+By doing more gradient descent steps before making a prediction on a given task, we are moving the general meta-model's parameters closer to the optima of the task at hand, which results in better performance.

 <figure style="text-align:left;">